MINUTES

 details of the systems were not available.
 (A paper „Rules

-“ by Marek Kolcák is annexed to these minutes.)
+for rating calculation“ by Marek Kolcák is annexed to these minutes.)

 A working group consisting of Marko Klasinc, Harri Hurme, Marek Kolcák